 - Decadal Returns, Ratings, and Display Periods.
 Both absolute (calendar decade) and relative (10-year periods, stepping back from today).
 Most screeners available today provide risk and performance metrics on past 10 years.
 But how did the funds you’re considering perform in the previous decade?
 Now, it’s easy to find out.

 - After Tax Returns and Ratings.
 With help from Tom Roseen, Refinitiv’s Head of Research Services, we’ve derived these after-tax metrics for 1, 3, 5, and 10-year periods, both pre-liquidation and post-liquidation, from the Tax Cost Ratio (TCR), which we introduced last July.
-You will find these new screenable metrics in the Purchase & Taxes group, along with TCRs and TCR Ratings.
+You will find these new screenable metrics in the Purchase & Taxes group, along with TCRs and TCR Ratings, the financing management is essential and important to avoid the top accounting mistakes when running your business.
 Devesh believes taxes can “erode out almost any long term competitive outperformance of actively mutual funds.”

 - Adjustable Columns.
 Thanks to a recent development by Allan Jardine of SpryMedia and associate Daniel Hobi, users can now adjust the width of any column in the results table.
 Just place the cursor between column headers and pull left or right.
 (To incorporate this very cool addition, we had to alter the table appearance a bit.
 Hope you will like!)